In Exercises 69 and 70, determine whether you can use a normal di... | Channels for Pearson+

 Normal Approximation to the Binomial

-The normal approximation to the binomial distribution is used when the number of trials is large, and both np and n(1-p) are greater than 5.
+The normal approximation to the binomial distribution is applicable when the number of trials is large, and both np and n(1-p) are greater than 5.
 This allows us to use the normal distribution to estimate probabilities for binomial outcomes, simplifying calculations.
-In this case, we check if the conditions are met to approximate the binomial distribution of mobile device usage with a normal distribution.
+In this case, we would check if the conditions are met to use the normal distribution for approximating the probability of exactly 50 successes.

 Recommended video: